baresip/re/README.md

 ## Building

-libre is using GNU makefiles.
-Make and OpenSSL development headers must be installed before building.
+libre is using CMake.
+CMake and OpenSSL development headers must be installed before building.